-Custom metrics allows the collection of data from just about anything.
-With a couple lines of code it's possible to track and graph data such as the number of registered users, visits on a page, database sizes, etc.
+Custom metrics allow the collection of data from just about anything.
+With a couple lines of code it's possible to track and graph data such as the number of registered users, visits to a page, database sizes, etc.

-Host metrics is about data from the server an application is running on.
-Data such as CPU usage, load averages, memory usage, etc. gives more insight on performance issues than just the code itself.
+Host metrics are about data from the server an application is running on.
+Data such as CPU usage, load averages, memory usage, etc. give more insight into performance issues than just the code itself.
 Maybe the disk space is running out causing the application to run much slower.

 Read more about metrics on our tour page.